KamiFinance/dApp/README.md

-# NFT Marketplace
+# dApp

-🚧 👷 This template is under construction. 👷🚧
+🚧 👷 This Site is under construction. 👷🚧

-Join our [Discord](https://discord.com/invite/thirdweb) for more information!
+Join our [Website](https://kami.finance) for more information!